By Gilly Carr

 An extensive search of the records of the International Tracing Service revealed nothing for June Sinclair, not even in Ravensbrück.
 It is worth noting, however, that not all Ravensbrück records – no death records and few specific inmate records – survive.
 Her presence in Fresnes and Brens are not verified.
 In any case, Germans and French authorities in German-occupied France would not have sent a political prisoner down to Vichy France (where Brens was located); people were sent exclusively the other way.
 Although June’s name appears on a memorial for Cherche-Midi Prison, a prison experienced by other Channel Islanders, it is unknown how or why her name came to be included.

 In a final bid to verify Joe Mière’s story of Marie Boudoin, a search for this woman was also made in the records of the International Tracing Service.
 A record was found for a Marie Baudoin, who was initially arrested in Paris in August 1944.
 Two transport lists to and from Buchenwald from Ravensbrück exist for her (and are shown here, in her Buchenwald record card).
 If she came to Ravensbrück after August 1944, then it is perhaps unusual that none of the British women who survived the camp mentioned her, not even Julia Barry née Brichta, who was deported from Guernsey to Ravensbrück, where she became a camp policewoman, and who was able to testify to the death of Louisa Gould from Jersey in the camp in February 1945.
 Julia Barry had kept an eye on the British women in the camp, something that was possible given her status.
-If Marie Baudoin was the same person as Joe Mière’s Marie Boudoin, indicating June’s presence in Ravensbrück in or after August 1944, it seems odd that Julia Barry did not note her presence.
+If Marie Baudoin was the same person as Joe Mière’s Marie Boudoin, indicating June’s presence in Ravensbrück in or after August 1944, then the testimony that June died in 1943 in Ravensbruck must be false as Marie was not in the camp then.

 Helm, S. 2016.
 If This is a Woman: Inside Ravensbrück: Hitler’s Concentration Camp for Women.
 London: Little, Brown.